 Why swelling matters

 Swelling occurs when fluid accumulates in the tissues.
-After an injury or operation, the body releases inflammatory fluid to the area as part of the healing response.
+After an injury or operation, the body releases inflammatory factors to the area as part of the healing response.
 This is normal and necessary.
-However, if this fluid is not moved on in normal-time it can become sticky and begin to form scar-like adhesions in the soft tissues.
+However, if inflammatory fluid is not moved on in normal-time it can become sticky and begin to form scar-like adhesions in the soft tissues.
 This makes the hand stiff and can restrict the gliding of tendons and joints.

 Managing swelling early makes movement easier, reduces pain and helps prevent stiffness.